 Melt white chocolate in the microwave or on the stove.

 Pour maple syrup and a pinch of salt, if using, into the white chocolate and stir slowly until well combined and thickened.

 Spread into an 8-inch square pan that has been lined with non-stick tin foil, parchment paper, or tin foil that has been sprayed with baking spray.

-Cover and chill for about 3 hours until firm then remove from the pan and cut into 36 pieces.
+Cover and chill for about 3 hours until firm then remove it from the pan and cut it into 36 pieces.

-You'll notice in the recipe above that you will need to add 3/4 cup plus 2 tablespoons of pure maple fudge to 24 ounces of white chocolate in order to a get a nice creamy fudge.
+You'll notice in the recipe above that you will need to add ¾ cup plus 2 tablespoons of pure maple fudge to 24 ounces of white chocolate in order to get a nice creamy fudge.
 Pure maple syrup creates a firmer more dense, yet still creamy fudge.

 If you enjoy this easy maple fudge recipe you might also like these other easy fudge recipes...